jmarranz/relproxy/README.md

-ReloadProxy
+RelProxy
 ========

-Simple Java and Groovy hot class reloader
+A simple hot class reloader for Java and Groovy

-Even if ReloadProxy is "production ready" the API is not finalised.
+Even if RelProxy is "production ready" the API is not finalised.
 Play with it, but be aware: API changes are to be expected.